acenet-arc/ACENET_Summer_School_Dask/_episodes/cython.md

 > ## Cythonize our compute-distributed.py script
 > In the previous episode we had created a script that parallelized our `computePart` function across multiple distributed Dask workers.
 Lets now Cythonize that function to improve our performance even further to see if we can get below that approximately 3.4s of compute time when running with 4 workers having one core each.
 >
+> **Hint:** the C `int` data type, is only guaranteed to be 16 bits or larger.
+However, on most systems it is usually 32 bits.
+A signed 32 bit integer can represent the largest integer of 2^(32-1)-1=2,147,483,647.
+However, we know our result is 3,199,999,920,000,000.
+Which is significantly larger than that maximum.
+There is a C type `long long` which uses 64 bits to represent integers, which would be more than enough to represent our result (see [climits](https://cplusplus.com/reference/climits/)).
+>
 > If you need a copy of that script you can download it with:
 > ~~~
 > $ wget https://raw.githubusercontent.com/acenet-arc/ACENET_Summer_School_Dask/gh-pages/code/compute-distributed.py